liuchjlu/hw-ruby-intro/README.md

 the book formatted with a leading dollar sign and two decimal places, that is, a price of 20 should format as "$20.00" and a price of 33.8 should format as "$33.80".

+# 4. Hints

+0. Please go through the documentation pages of the Ruby classes (e.g  [`Array`](http://ruby-doc.org/core-2.2.0/Array.html), [`String`](http://ruby-doc.org/core-2.2.0/String.html) and [`Regexp`](http://ruby-doc.org/core-2.2.0/Regexp.html)) to see the available methods.
+Don't reinvent the wheel unless you have to.

+0. If you are not familar with Regular Expressions, you can checkout this [tutorial](http://www.tutorialspoint.com/ruby/ruby_regular_expressions.htm) and use [rubular](http://rubular.com/) as your playground to try out the examples.